cbourke/ComputerScienceII/documents/syllabus-194.md

 midnight Friday evening the week that they are due.
 Code and other relevant *artifacts* must be submitted using CSE’s webhandin.
 If there are written portions of the homework, they should be typed.
-You should typeset code snippets using a monotype font (Courier for example) for readability.
+You should typeset code snippets using a monotype font (courier for example) for readability.
 Figures may be hand drawn, but you are encouraged to use some sort of software to render them.